• Home

 The Up Helly Aa Bill, or Proclamation, is unveiled at 6am under torchlight.
 Credit: NorthLink Ferries/Facebook

-These days rather than instructions, it is more likely to include satirical commentary on Lerwick events, and poke good-hearted fun at the Guizer Jarl and other prominent Shetland figures.
-It’s seen by most as an honour to be named on the bill, that should be taken in good humour.
+These days rather than instructions, it is more likely to include satirical commentary on Lerwick events and poke good-hearted fun at the Guizer Jarl and other prominent Shetland figures.
+Most see it as an honour to be named on the bill, and it is taken in good humour.

-If you want to see the unveiling, you’ll have to set your alarm, the bill is hand-painted the day before Up Helly Aa and is kept secret until the last moment.
-It is taken to the Market Cross by torchlight at 6am, and the bill remains there all day.
+The bill is hand-painted the day before Up Helly Aa and kept secret until the last moment.
+If you want to see the unveiling, you’ll have to set your alarm.
+It is taken to the Market Cross by torchlight at 6am, and remains there all day.

 The Jarl’s Squad

-Each year, Up Helly Aa is led by a Guizer Jarl and Jarl’s Squad, who spend the previous year preparing suits, shields, axes and helmets to be worn on the day.
+Each year, Up Helly Aa is led by a Guizer Jarl and Jarl’s Squad, who spend the previous year intricately preparing suits, shields, axes and helmets for the day.
 In fact, the Lerwick Guizer Jarl will have spent 15 years serving on the voluntary committee that organises the event, with their day at the helm the culmination of all that effort.

 Seeing the Jarl’s Squad in all its splendour for the first time is one of the most-anticipated moments of any Up Helly Aa.
 The earliest opportunity to do this comes when the squad forms ranks for the morning parade.

-This sets off from the Islesburgh Community Centre on King Harald Street at 8.20am, accompanied by a pipe band, and lots of Viking roars!
-The squad will make its way to the Toll Clock Shopping Centre, and Lerwick’s Royal British Legion, collecting the galley on route.
+This sets off from the Islesburgh Community Centre on King Harald Street at 8.15am, accompanied by a pipe band and lots of Viking roars!
+The squad makes its way to the Toll Clock Shopping Centre, and Lerwick’s Royal British Legion, collecting the galley on route.

-Like the Jarl’s Squad suit, every year a replica Viking longboat or galley, is crafted over the winter by volunteers.
-A new galley is built every year, and at the end of the procession it is burnt!
+Like the Jarl’s Squad suit, every year a replica Viking longboat, or galley, is crafted over the winter by volunteers.
+A new galley is built annually and burnt at the end of the evening's torchlit procession.

-In Lerwick the hard work is done at the Galley Shed on St Sunniva Street, and the galley will be painted to match the suits (often inspired by football loyalties).
-On Up Helly Aa day the morning parade heads along St Sunniva Street, where the galley is collected and then hauled along with the squad, before being taken to its daytime “dock” next to the Bressay Ferry Terminal.
+In Lerwick, the hard work is done at the Galley Shed on St Sunniva Street, and the galley is painted to match the suits.
+On Up Helly Aa day, the morning parade heads along St Sunniva Street, where the galley is collected and then hauled alongside the squad, before being taken to its daytime “dock” next to the Bressay Ferry Terminal, where it stays until the evening.

 We’ve already described the start of the morning parade when the squad is welcomed into the Royal British Legion for presentations.
 This part of the day is a private function, but visitors can wait outside or head towards the town centre and find a position to watch the next part of the celebrations.